Who is eligible for a scholarship?

 How do I know which scholarship to apply for?

-The Foundation uses a Universal Application that matches eligible applicants to scholarship opportunities.
+The Foundation uses a Universal Application that matches applicants to ALL scholarship opportunities for which they are eligible.
 The Foundation’s Scholarship Booklet includes deadlines, eligibility requirements, and other specifics.

 When is the deadline?

-While most scholarships are due on April 1 during our Spring Cycle, specific deadlines may vary.
+While most scholarships are due on April 1, specific deadlines may vary.
 The online program will not accept incomplete applications or attachments after the deadline.

 What materials will I need for the application?